Order of the Indian Empire: Precedence and privileges

-Members of all classes of the Order were assigned positions in the order of precedence.
-Wives of members of all classes also featured on the order of precedence, as did sons, daughters and daughters-in-law of Knights Grand Commanders and Knights Commanders.
+Members of all classes of the order were assigned positions in the order of precedence.
+Wives of members of all classes also featured on the order of precedence, as did sons, daughters and daughters-in-law of knights grand commander and knights commander.
 (See order of precedence in England and Wales for the exact positions.)

-Knights Grand Commanders used the post-nominal "GCIE", Knights Commanders "KCIE" and Companions "CIE."
-Knights Grand Commanders and Knights Commanders prefixed "Sir" to their forenames.
-Wives of Knights Grand Commanders and Knights Commanders could prefix "Lady" to their surnames.
+Knights grand commander used the post-nominal "GCIE", knights commander "KCIE", and companions "CIE."
+Knights grand commander and knights commander were entitled to the prefix "Sir".
+Wives of knights grand commander and knights commander could prefix "Lady" to their surnames.
 Such forms were not used by peers and Indian princes, except when the names of the former were written out in their fullest forms.

-Knights Grand Commanders were also entitled to receive heraldic supporters.
-They could, furthermore, encircle their arms with a depiction of the circlet (a circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
-Knights Commanders and Companions were permitted to display the circlet, but not the collar, surrounding their arms.
+Knights grand commander were also entitled to receive heraldic supporters, and could encircle their arms with a depiction of the circlet (a circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
+Knights commander and companions were permitted to display the circlet, but not the collar, surrounding their arms.
 The badge is depicted suspended from the collar or circlet.